Corpus Juris Canonici: Definitions

-The term Corpus Juris Canonici was used to denote the system of canonical law beginning in the thirteenth century.
+The term Corpus Juris Canonici was used to denote the system of canonical law beginning in the 13th century.

 The term corpus (Latin for 'body') here denotes a collection of documents; corpus juris, a collection of laws, especially if they are placed in systematic order.
 It may signify also an official and complete collection of a legislation made by the legislative power, comprising all the laws which are in force in a country or society.
 The term, although it never received legal sanction in either Roman or canon law, being merely academic phraseology, is used in the above sense when the Corpus Juris Civilis of the Christian Roman emperors is meant.

 The expression corpus juris may also mean, not the collection of laws itself, but the legislation of a society considered as a whole.
 Hence Pope Benedict XIV could rightly say that the collection of his Bulls formed part of the corpus juris.
 One best explains the signification of the term corpus juris canonici by showing the successive meanings which were usually assigned to it in the past and at the present day.

 Under the name of "corpus canonum" ('body of canons') were designated the collection of Dionysius Exiguus and the Collectio Anselmo dedicata (see below).
 The Decretum of Gratian is already called Corpus juris canonici by a glossator of the 12th century, and Innocent IV calls by this name the Decretales or Decretals of Gregory IX.